 Common symptoms of Golfer’s elbow include:

-• Pain inside your elbow is triggered by movements such as hitting a tennis ball or playing golf.
+• Pain inside your elbow triggered by movements such as hitting a tennis ball or playing golf.

 • Tenderness at the bony bump on the inside of your elbow.